yangeorget/nucs/docs/source/reference.rst

    :type problem: Problem
    :param consistency_alg_idx: the index of the consistency algorithm
    :type consistency_alg_idx: int
+   :type decision_domains: Optional[List[int]]
+   :param decision_domains: the list of domain indices on which choices will be made or None in which case all domains are used
    :param var_heuristic_idx: the index of the heuristic for selecting a variable/domain
    :type var_heuristic_idx: int
    :param dom_heuristic_idx: the index of the heuristic for reducing a domain